-Have you heard about solar mini-grid systems and now you are wondering what are the basic components of a solar mini-grid system?
+Have you heard about solar mini-grid systems and now you are wondering what the basic components of a solar mini-grid system are?

 If this is you, then you are about to read in detail the basic technical components of a mini-grid system.

 What are the Basic Technical Components of a Solar Mini-Grid?

 A combination of three major systems makes up the basic technical components of a solar mini-grid.